Early Mortgage Payoff Calculator

 The goal that divides planners

 Paying off a mortgage early is a financial decision with both mathematical and emotional dimensions that don't always align.
-Mathematically, early payoff applies when mortgage rates are higher than alternative returns.
-Emotionally, being mortgage-free changes financial psychology in ways that pure math misses.
+Mathematically, early payoff can apply when mortgage rates are higher than alternative after-tax returns.
+Emotionally, being mortgage-free changes financial psychology in ways that pure math can miss.
 The answer depends on personal priorities.
-This calculator shows what early payoff would cost and save; the commentary below is about when each argument wins.
+This calculator shows what regular overpayments would cost and save; the commentary below describes when each argument tends to apply.

 The core math